microsoft/qmt/README.md

 We are using GitHub Flow for the development of this code.
 Please see [here](https://guides.github.com/introduction/flow/) for a tutorial.

 This project uses [black](https://github.com/ambv/black) to improve code readability and to make changesets more readable.
 The package is included with the conda environment, and you can run it with `black [path_to_qmt] -t py36`.
+There's an included pre-commit hook that automatically formats your code on commit.
 It also integrates with popular IDEs such as [PyCharm](https://plugins.jetbrains.com/plugin/10563-black-pycharm) and [VSCode](https://code.visualstudio.com/docs/python/editing#_formatting).

 ## Contributing